 All manual and shut-off valves shall be held in the normal operating position for fuelling.

-The dispenser, including any fuel temperature cooling system associated with the dispenser, shall be tested at the MAWP or no less than 90 % of the set point of the pressure relief device protecting the dispenser components and vehicle tank
+The dispenser, including any fuel temperature cooling system associated with the dispenser, shall be tested at the higher value of either the MAWP or no less than 90 % of the set point of the pressure relief device protecting the dispenser components and vehicle tank

 A2.2.2 Acceptance Criteria

-Excluding leakage to a safe vent during the disconnection of a nozzle, all dispenser parts, including joints and connections, shall be bubble-free for 1 min and not show detectable pressure loss.
+Excluding leakage to a safe vent during the disconnection of a nozzle, all dispenser parts, including joints and connections, shall be bubble-free for at least 1 min and not show detectable pressure loss.

 A2.3 Impact Test